Reorder Clips and Improve Pacing

 Done

-You are done when the timeline clips are in the order that best serves your hook and story, and the preview plays smoothly from start to finish.
-Export when you are satisfied with the pacing.
+The clips run in the order that serves your hook and story, and the preview plays cleanly start to finish.

 Need help with this workflow?